cherukurigreeshma/OASIS-infobyte-internship/README.md

 <br>
 Requirements for this project are:
 <br>
-Tech Stack we used :
+Tech Stack I used :
 - Python
 - Pandas
 - NumPy